victowang/BREADME.md/starter_maintenance.md

-# How I maintain my sourgough starter
+# How to maintain a sourgough starter